-Composite ACT score of 19 or above, composite SAT score of 990 or above on the RSAT scale of 1600 or a composite SAT score of 1330 on the former SAT exam with a scale of 2400, or a composite Next Generation ACCUPLACER score of 246.
+Composite ACT score of 19 or above, composite SAT score of 990 or above on the RSAT scale of 1600 or a composite SAT score of 1330 on the former SAT exam with a scale of 2400 or a composite Next-Generation ACCUPLACER score of 246.
 Note: The ACT Writing exam is not required for admission purposes.

 Completion of graduation requirements from a public secondary school, private secondary school, or a homeschool program documenting a minimum 2.0/4.0 cumulative grade point average, and completion of the university’s secondary school core curriculum, OR a minimum GED score of 600.
 Students who have scored accordingly on an Advanced Placement (AP), College Level Examination Program (CLEP), or International Baccalaureate (IB) can earn credit toward graduation at Arkansas Tech University by receiving a qualifying score on the examinations.
 These credits can satisfy general education requirements.
 AP, CLEP, and IB scores should be documented on your application for admission.
 Submit official score reports or readable copies embossed by your high school to the Office of Admissions.
 Students who have earned an International Baccalaureate (IB) should submit their IB transcript for evaluation.
 Students who successfully complete the International Baccalaureate Diploma Programme can earn credit toward graduation at Arkansas Tech University.
 Freshmen who do not meet unconditional admission requirements will be conditionally admitted with a minimum composite ACT score of 15, composite SAT score of 830 or above on the RSAT scale of 1600 or a composite SAT score of 1060 on the former SAT exam with a scale of 2400 or a composite Next-Generation ACCUPLACER score of 229, and by completing college core with a 2.0/4.0 grade point average or a minimum GED score of 600.

 Students who have not attended Arkansas Tech in the past year or have attended another college or university since last attending Tech must submit a new application for admission.
 Minimum grade point average requirements are listed below:

-- Has not attended another college since attending Tech
+Has not attended another college since attending Tech

-- Cumulative Tech GPA of 2.0 or higher
+Cumulative Tech GPA of 2.0 or higher

 Has attended another college since attending Tech

-- Cumulative Tech GPA of 2.0 or higher
+Cumulative Tech GPA of 2.0 or higher

-- Official college transcript(s) documents
+Official college transcript(s) documents